Politics of Åland

-Politics of the Åland Islands (Ålands politik) take place within a parliamentary system of representative democracy. Åland is an autonomous, demilitarised, and unilingually Swedish-speaking region of Finland.
-Executive power is exercised by the Lantråd (premier), who leads the Government of Åland (Landskapsregering) under the supervision of the Parliament of Åland (Lagting).
+Politics of the Åland Islands (Ålands politik) operate within a parliamentary representative democracy. Åland is an autonomous, demilitarised, Swedish-speaking region of Finland.

-The political framework is defined by the Act on the Autonomy of Åland and international agreements, which guarantee Åland’s autonomy and demilitarised status.
-The autonomous government handles responsibilities similar to those of Finland’s regional councils.
+Åland’s political system is based on the Act on the Autonomy of Åland and international agreements, which guarantee its autonomy and demilitarised status.

+The Parliament of Åland (Lagting) is the central legislative body.
+Executive power lies with the Lantråd (premier), who leads the Government of Åland (Landskapsregering) and answers to the parliament.

 History

-In 1634, Åland was incorporated into Åbo and Björneborg County as part of administrative reforms initiated by Count Axel Oxenstierna.
-In 1809, Sweden ceded Finland, including Åland, to the Russian Empire following the Napoleonic Wars.
-When Finland declared independence in 1917, Åland became part of the new Finnish state.
+Åland’s political status has changed over time between Sweden, Russia, and Finland.
+In 1634, the islands became part of Åbo and Björneborg County during administrative reforms in Sweden.
+In 1809, Sweden ceded Finland, including Åland, to the Russian Empire.
+When Finland became independent in 1917, Åland became part of the new state.

 During the Finnish Civil War in 1918, Russian troops remained on the islands, causing unrest.
-In response, Sweden occupied the territory, and 7,135 residents (from a total population of around 22,500) signed a petition requesting union with Sweden.
-German forces also intervened during this period.
-Finnish media discussed a possible territorial exchange—Åland to Sweden in return for parts of Norrbotten and Västerbotten—but Sweden rejected the proposal.
+Sweden intervened and took control of Åland, and a petition signed by 7,135 residents called for union with Sweden.
+German forces also intervened.
+The dispute led to wider discussions, but no agreement was reached.

-In 1921, the issue was brought before the League of Nations, which ruled that Åland would remain under Finnish sovereignty.
-However, the League also mandated protections for the Swedish language, the continuation of demilitarisation, and the granting of autonomy in peacetime.
+In 1921, the League of Nations ruled that Åland would remain part of Finland.
+It also guaranteed autonomy, protection of the Swedish language, and continued demilitarisation.